-You may be the best lacrosse player at your school, but if you are not in the top 5% of the nation, then don’t expect NCAA lacrosse coaches to come to you.
+You may be the best Athlete at your school, but if you are not in the top 5% of the nation, then don’t expect NCAA Coaches to come to you.
 You must formulate your strategy to get on their radar as soon as possible.

 The earlier you start the better.
 You definitely do not want to wait until your senior year.
 Ideally you should start prepping as you enter your freshman year in high school, and by the time you are entering your junior year, your marketing plan will be in full swing.
 The NCAA has many rules in place that prohibits college recruiters from contacting high school athletes before June 15 following their Sophomore Year or September 1 of their junior year (depending on the Sport); therefore, having a strategy and campaign in place will put you ahead of the game.
 See Recruiting Rules here.

 By now you have a good idea what level you are suited to play at and which universities you are interested in targeting based.
 Now it is time for formulate your recruiting strategy.
 Your strategy will include a mix of many items.
 Not only will you be focusing on academics and preparing for SATs/ACTs, but you will be creating and keeping your online profile updated, cleaning up and promoting yourself via social media, creating your highlight video, fine tuning your athletic skills, finding and playing in top showcase events and networking at key competitions.

 Focus on Academics